List of kicks after the siren in the VFL/AFL: Missed opportunities

 A list of instances where a player had a shot at goal after the siren to win or draw the game but missed, resulting in a loss, or instances where a player has had a kick after the siren with scores level but failed to score.
+This list does not include instances where an opportunity for a set-shot after the siren is passed up in favour of playing on.